replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 With KOTS, you can install an application in one of two ways:
 * **With an existing cluster**: You can install an application in an existing Kubernetes cluster that meets the system requirements.
 For more information, see [Existing Cluster Requirements](installing-general-requirements#existing-cluster-requirements) in _Installation Requirements_.
 * **Without an existing cluster**: If you do not have an existing Kubernetes cluster, you can install in a virtual machine or a bare metal server.
-For more information, see [Embedded kURL Cluster Requirements](installing-general-requirements#embedded-cluster-requirements) in _Installation Requirements_.
+For more information, see [kURL Requirements](installing-general-requirements#kurl-requirements) in _Installation Requirements_.

 Most software vendors support both options and require the customer to determine their preferred method of deployment.